 A cast that’s filled with franchise vets and TV actors probably didn’t help matters.
 Before Wallflower, Lerman was best known for playing the son of Poseidon in 2010′s goofy Percy Jackson adaptation.
 Watson is famous for starring in the biggest, most lucrative film series of all time.
 Charlie’s mother, father, and sister are all played by television vets — Kate Walsh, Dylan McDermott, and Nina Dobrev — who don’t even have the decency to star on HBO or AMC shows.
 And though Miller’s breakout role was the murderous title character in arthouse favorite We Need to Talk About Kevin, one artsy actor does not a prestige cast make.

 Why History Will Remember It Better Than Amour: There’s nothing original about unrequited teen romance, young outsiders gradually finding the place where they belong, or a troubled kid who opens to an amazing teacher.
 Even so, Perks breathes life into this potentially clichéd material.
 The movie captures the joy and agony of high school without condescending to its audience or romanticizing its characters’ pain.
-More importantly, it manages to incorporate a host of capital-I Issues — abuse, depression, suicide — without ever feeling melodramatic.
+More importantly, it manages to incorporate a host of capital-I Issues — abuse, major depression, suicide — without ever feeling melodramatic.
 The movie also allows its characters to engage in normal teenage behavior — read: drinking and recreational drug usage — without sensationalizing what they’re doing or punishing them for it, an attitude that’s curiously difficult to find in movies about adolescents.

 Stephen Chbosky deserves credit for writing a script that channels the spirit of his novel while smoothing over its rougher edges — Charlie’s robotic prose, Sam’s Manic Pixie Dreamgirl-esque characterization, and a third-act twist that’s less of a head-scratcher here than it was in the book.
 (In both, though, that plot point is unnecessary; giving such a definitive reason for Charlie’s alienation feels like a cop-out.)
 Perks is clearly an intensely personal story, but Chbosky’s screenplay makes it specific but universal, broad enough to be relatable yet grounded by its period setting and bits of well-placed local color.
 (Pittsburgh natives will thrill to see characters talk about going to Schenley Park or calling each other “jagoffs.”)